What You Need To Know About Intermittent Fasting

 - Deals with insomnia

-Therefore, there is practically no reason to avoid teas, especially during a fast, when your body needs to get energy and nutrients from the minimal number of calories.
+Therefore, there are very few reasons to avoid teas, especially during a fast, since you usually need energy and nutrients while consuming a decreased number of calories.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 A licensed physician should be consulted for diagnosis and treatment of any medical conditions.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!